sundriedtomato12/project2-snippets/README.md

 1. npm run db:create
 2. npm run tables:create

-This last step is optional but you can do this if you'd like to start using your app with some data already in it.
+This last step is optional but you can do this if you'd like to start using the app with some data already in it.

 Please do this only if you haven't already started using the app!
 Or the data will be messed up.
 And please only do this once. :P